shiffman/Creative-Computing-F25/README.md

 ## Grading

-Grades for the course will follow the standard A through F letter grading system and will be determined by the following breakdown:
+This course uses **specifications-based grading** to provide clear expectations and transparent assessment.
+Your final grade is determined by consistently meeting assignment specifications.

+### Grade Distribution

 - 25% Participation
-- 50% Assignments (including reading responses and other written work)
+- 50% Assignments (including reading responses and documentation)
 - 25% Final project

-## Assignments

-There will be weekly assignments that are relevant to the class material.
-The primary elements of the assignments is documentation (written description, photos, screenshots, screen recording, code, and video all qualify based on the assignment) of your process.
-Each assignment is due by class time one week after they are assigned unless stated otherwise.

-It is expected that you will spend 3 to 6 hours a week on the class outside of class itself.
-This will include reviewing material, reading, watching video, completing assignments and so on.
-Please budget your time accordingly.

-Each assignment will be marked as complete (full credit), partially complete (half credit), or incomplete (no credit).
-To be complete, an assignment should meet the criteria specified in the syllabus including documentation.
-If significant portions are not attempted it may be marked partially complete.
-If an attempt isn’t made to meet the criteria specified it will be marked incomplete.

-Assignments may include responses to reading and other written assignments.
-Responses to readings are generally to be 200 to 500 words in length unless otherwise specified.
-Grading will follow the same guidelines as above; on time and meeting the criteria specified will be marked as complete.
-Partially completed work will be given half credit.
-Work that is not turned in, or fails to meet the criteria specified will be given no credit.
+### Assignment Specifications

+Each weekly assignment has three required components:

+1. **Create** a p5.js sketch that demonstrates the week's concepts
+2. **Document** your process (written description, screenshots, photos, screen recording, or video)
+3. **Respond** to assigned readings (200-500 words unless otherwise specified)

+**Important**: Your code does not need to work perfectly to receive full credit!
+You are evaluated on process and documentation.
+Even if your sketch does not run properly, as long as you document what you attempted, what challenges you encountered, and what you learned, you will receive full credit!

+### Points Specification

+Assignments are evaluated on a 0-2 scale (with an optional 3 for exceptional work):

+- **2 (Complete)**: All three specifications satisfied and submitted on time
+- **1 (Partial)**: Some specifications attempted but not all requirements met
+- **0 (Incomplete)**: Assignment not submitted
+- **3 (Exceptional)**: Occasionally awarded for work that goes above and beyond class expectations

-## Participation
+### Participation

+Participation accounts for 25% of your grade and is designed to be accessible to all students.
 ITP/IMA is committed to facilitating the fullest possible participation of all students.
-There are many forms of participation.
-Please communicate what kinds of engagement are best for you so it can be taken into account.
+There are many forms of participation, and you will receive full credit for participation by simply showing up and engaging with the class in whatever way works best for you.

-Examples of modes of participation can look like: asking questions, going to office hours, sending and reading emails, class group discussion, arriving on time, going to class, taking notes, listening to peers, submitting responses to a form (anonymous or not), following instructions, active listening, and more.
+Examples of participation include: asking questions, going to office hours, sending and reading emails, engaging in class discussion, arriving on time, attending class, taking notes, listening to peers, submitting responses to forms (anonymous or not), following instructions, active listening, and more.
+Please feel free to communicate what kinds of engagement work best for you so it can be taken into account.

+### Final Grade Calculation

+Your final grade is based on your overall pattern of work:

+- **A**: Consistently earning 2s + participation
+- **B**: Mostly 2s with occasional 1s on assignments + participation
+- **C**: Mix of 1s and 2s on assignments + participation
+- **D**: Mostly 1s, lack of participation
+- **F**: Consistently earning 0s or 1s on assignments, lack of participation

+### Time Expectations

+Plan to spend 3-6 hours per week outside of class on assignments, readings, and reviewing material.
+Assignments are due by class time one week after they are assigned unless otherwise specified.

 ## Extensions